Art Fairs

 Situated near a window on a lavender carpeted runway were other offerings, including The Ephemeral Table, a collaboration between artist and chef Fernando Aciar of Fefo Studio and architect/designer Kamilla Csegzi.
 The latter’s mycelium and garden detritus table has a limited-shelf life by design.
 It was used as a mold by New York-based Fefo Studio and adorned with handblown glass in its cavities.
 And like us all, it shall decay into the earth.
 The pair state: “By giving up part of the creative control, allowing nature to shape the design, the mycelium table is an evolving entity.”
 Is eco-fungal chic the next wave?

 Brooklyn-based designer Nicholas Devlin delivered a maximalist vision with his immersive… whatever it is.
-Devlin’s inventive table conflagration includes what looks like a canopy of stalagmite narwhal tusks erupting from the floor. it originated as a private commission.
+Devlin’s inventive table conflagration includes what looks like a canopy of stalagmite narwhal tusks erupting from the floor.
+It originated as a private commission.
 “I was given the prompt of ‘can we do something like a strawberry gazebo or something?,’” said Devlin, who was on-hand at the preview.
 “It was supposed to be a pop art strawberry, but it organically developed and kept changing and changing.
-I was looking at a lot of Surrealist painters—Hieronymus Bosch, and Remedios Varo.
+I was looking at a lot of Surrealist painters—Hieronymus Bosch and Remedios Varo.
 Bosch would do these alien strawberries.”
 The piece is titled Alchemist’s Folly.

 “The definition of a ‘folly’ is something highly ornamental and functionless, like an outdoor structure that serves no purpose,” Devlin explained.
 “I think that’s so funny.
 Historically people made follies, like fake ruins on their large estates to give historical presence.
-That was where I was coming from, sort of thinking about the idea of functional art and wha it means to have a protected space that gives the feeling of enclosure.
+That was where I was coming from, sort of thinking about the idea of functional art and what it means to have a protected space that gives the feeling of enclosure.
 And this is for a client who works all the time so I wanted to give her this space that was open and would let her enjoy the outdoors, but would also feel a little dreamlike.
 My favorite part with this stuff is taking crazy ideas and then actually bringing them into reality.”

 The Collectible design fair runs through September 8 at Water Street Projects, 161 Water Street, New York New York , 10038, from 11:00 A.M- 6:00 P.M., but closes at 5:00 P.M. on Sunday.